-Once logged on to Your Total Rewards at digital.alight.com/equitable/, look for the "Need Help?" icon to ask Lisa, your virtual assistant, any questions you may have.
-Lisa can also connect you with a web chat representative and other helpful resources.
-You can also call the Equitable Benefits Center at 1.800.829.2633 from 9:00 a.m. to 5:00 p.m ET, Monday through Friday.
+Start with the Frequently Asked Questions (PDF).
+If you still have questions, you can reach a customer service representative through Your Total Rewards at http://digital.alight.com/equitable/.
+You can also call the Equitable Benefits Center at 1.800.829.2633 from 9:00 a.m. to 5:00 p.m ET Monday through Friday.
+If you don't connect with a representative right away, you will be given the option to save your place in line and be called back once a representative is available.
 Actions After You Enroll Now that you've enrolled, it's time to focus on the road ahead.
 And there are things you need to do now to use your benefits successfully when they take effect.
 Here's your to-do list: